SciCompKL/CoDiPack/documentation/TutorialA5.md

 For both interfaces the parameter `i` iterates over the output variables and j iterates over the input variables.
 In the Hessian version of the operator, the parameter `k` iterates over the input variables from the second order derivation.

-In order to demonstrate how a simple wrapper for the data structure can be written.
-We will create a wrapper for a Hessian.
-Our underlying data will be an array which is organized such that all values for one output are stored in a column major matrix.
-That is `j` is the fastest running index, `k` the second one and `i` is the slowest running index.
+In order to demonstrate how a simple wrapper for the data structure can be written, we will create a wrapper for a Hessian.
+Our underlying data will be an array which is organized such that all values for one output are stored in a column major matrix, that is `j` is the fastest running index, `k` the second one and `i` is the slowest running index.
 The implementation of the wrapper is then:
 ~~~~{.cpp}
 struct HessianPointer {